Recovering Damages for Internal Trauma in Ada, OK

 Hidden Damage Affects Vital Systems

-Internal injuries affect the body’s most critical systems:
+Internal injuries affect essential bodily systems:

 - Circulatory function